 How can I book to attend a concert?

-Booking is essential so we can prepare the right amount of printed concert programmes and food for the afternoon tea.
-Booking will close at 5:00pm the night before the concert, but we do have some room for walk-ups on the day if you miss this.
+Booking will close at 5:00pm the night before the concert, but we do our best to keep some spaces for walk-ups on the day if you miss this.

 Can I book Songhaven to perform at my care home/ community centre/ venue?

 Yes – we love to bring our amazing Songhaven artists to other spaces.
-Please see the Care Concerts page for further information.
+Please see the Care Concerts page.

 I would like to perform or volunteer at a Songhaven event – how can I get in touch?

-We would love to hear from you – please email us via email@example.com
+We currently have a full rota of singers and pianists, but we would still love to hear from you – please email us via email@example.com.